-The detection range of the sensing system shall be declared by the vehicle manufacturer and shall be at least 46 meters measured from the forward most point of the ALKS vehicle.
+The detection range of the sensing system shall be declared by the vehicle manufacturer and shall be at least 46 meters measured from the forward most point of the ALKS vehicle8.

-The Technical Service shall verify the distance at which the vehicle sensing system detects a leading vehicle during the relevant test in Annex [X], using a two-wheeled motor vehicle of category L3 as the vehicle in front and with a standardised pedestrian target.
-[The target used for the pedestrian detection test shall be a adult "articulated soft target" and be representative of the human attributes applicable to the sensor system of the ALKS under test according to ISO 19206-2:2018].
+The Technical Service shall verify the distance at which the vehicle sensing system is able to detect, recognise and respond to a leading vehicle during the relevant tests in Annex X. The analysis done within Annex Y (CEL) shall demonstrate the ability of the system to detect, recognise and respond to any other relevant scenario in the automated mode [using a two-wheeled motor vehicle of category L3 as the vehicle in front and with a standardised pedestrian target.
+The target used for the pedestrian detection test shall be a adult "articulated soft target" and be representative of the human attributes applicable to the sensor system of the ALKS under test according to ISO 19206-2:2018]9.